 Time for a little math.

 Right now we manage about 400 properties.

 As we said earlier, we recommend annual inspections.
-So that works out at 400 inspections per year.
-There are 365 days in a year, but in reality around 250 work days (home inspection on Christmas Day, anyone?
+So that works out to 400 inspections per year.
+There are 365 days in a year, but in reality around 250 workdays (home inspection on Christmas Day, anyone?
 Don’t think so).
 We’re averaging over one inspection per day right there.